 New Town Weekend Market

 The ancient city of Anuradhapura is a major tourist destination for its temples and religious festivities.
 Anuradhapura has a “new town” on the outskirts of the ancient city.
-One of the greatest attractions in the new town is the Weekend Market, a fresh respite from the hot stones of the temples and hot climate of the cultural tr-angel.
-In this market you can find lots of ingredients for traditional Ayurvedic medicine.
+One of the greatest attractions in the new town is the Weekend Market, a fresh respite from the hot stones of the temples and the hot climate of the cultural triangle.
+In this market, you can find lots of ingredients for traditional Ayurvedic medicine.

 Galle Fish Market